Teenlife

 The Prompts

-When you’re done reading this, you should feel (at least a little) excited about how each essay prompt offers you the distinctive chance to say something interesting, true and vital.
+When you finish reading this article, you should feel (at least a little) excited about how each essay prompt offers you the distinctive chance to say something interesting, true and vital.
 We’ll point you to the critical words and “ask” of each Common App prompt.

 As a college coach who has been helping students write their essays for years, I think the prompts are getting better and better.
 But the question remains, how can you make your response stand out?
 That is, how can you make it "deeply personal” and use it to tell the story you most want to tell?
 A story that lights you up, shows you as you?